xhyumiracle/eth2launch/README.md

-# eth2launch - ETH2.0 post merge node operator launch tamplate
+# eth2launch - ETH2.0 FullNode Launch Tamplate

 ## Background
 ### The Merge and the Stucked Node